-1.1 Southport College and King George V Sixth Form College, known forthwith as 'the College', are committed to a positive policy of equality and diversity and respect for all.
+1.1 The College is committed to a positive policy of equality and diversity and respect for all.
 The College aims to promote a positive culture where students are able to learn and develop.
 It recognises that it has a duty of care to students, staff and stakeholders.
 The College endeavours to ensure that their wellbeing and safety is a priority.
 The Anti-Bullying Policy outlines what the College will do to prevent and tackle bullying.